hokolov/LP_DS-CT_2017/README.md

-**Seminar04**
+**Seminar05**

- 1. Please, for start work with project, run FourMain.java file.
+ 1. Please, for start work with project, run FiveMain.java file.
  2. Enter commands in the following format:
 `command (parametr1 parametr2)` or `command (text)` or `command`